Israeli investors jailed in Tbilisi, claim government set-up

 Watch RT correspondent Ekaterina Gracheva's report

-“There was, in fact, a cooperation, a collaboration between four important ministries in the government, and probably with the approval of the president – the Ministry of Finance, the Ministry of Justice, the Ministry of the Interior and the Prime Minister’s Office – all of which came together with the plan to entrap Ronnie Fuchs,” he said.
+Fuchs went to Georgia in the 1990s, after the civil war in the country, when there were few investors in Georgia.Greg Craig, Fuchs' lawyer, claims the businessman was entrapped by the Georgian government to avoid paying Fuchs the millions he was owed.“There was, in fact, a cooperation, a collaboration between four important ministries in the government, and probably with the approval of the president – the Ministry of Finance, the Ministry of Justice, the Ministry of the Interior and the Prime Minister’s Office – all of which came together with the plan to entrap Ronnie Fuchs,” he said.
 “Fuchs was then informed through diplomatic channels that he would not be released until the arbitration award was waived.”

+Kakha Kukava, leader of the Conservative Party of Georgia, says Rony Fuch's case sends a worrying signal to foreign investors.
 “It was a signal not only for Israeli businessmen, but also for European and American businessmen, that if you are not in corrupt ties with the Georgian government, you cannot do business in Georgia.
 The same signal was sent four years ago when the office of Sony was raided by the Tbilisi police,” said Kukava.
 “It will be tragic for the Georgian economy, especially after this case was monitored by the Israeli government and different international groups.”